-This topic contains 2 replies, has 1 voice, and was last updated by Mark 4 years, 1 month ago.
+- This topic has 2 replies, 1 voice, and was last updated 6 years, 9 months ago by Mark.

 I am a 43 year old man from Minnesota, although my symptoms are not as severe as most here, I am concerned that I may have MSA.
 Symptoms started a couple years ago and have progressed over the last 6 months to the point where it’s difficult to function.
 My dad had a very aggressive form of Parkinson’s and passed away at 72 last year, after spending a long time taking care of him, I was cut out of the will by my stepmother after he passed and left without a job.

 At any rate, I am in a horrible situation but my biggest concern are my physical issues, I’ve yet to get any answers from my neurologist, I’ve been to see him twice.
 I have ED, frequent urination, muscle fatigue/weakness (especially in legs) lightheadedness, can occur while sitting but is most severe while standing, have not had an actual syncope.
 Catch myself gasping for air sometimes, this can happen any time of the day but most often while sitting.
 Have noticed some mild tremors but nothing significant to this point.
 I can still walk (although not far) and still have the occasional good day but these are becoming more rare.
 I also have occasional balance issues, adding again that my legs often feel very weak.